apparata/SQLizer/README.md

 # License

-SQLizer is public domain.
-See UNLICENSE file for details.
+SQLizer is released under the Zero-Clause BSD license.
+See LICENSE file for details.